 EMR and Digitization of Healthcare Systems

 With everyone and everything going digital these days, healthcare is by far, one of the most important segments where digitalisation is essential.
-From patient identification, to setting up patient appointments, to having access to patient medical history, lab tests, diagnosis tests, to medication prescribed, to physician notes and billing information- all available to a health practitioner/healthcare professionals just by one single click.
+From patient identification to setting up patient appointments, to having access to patient medical history, lab tests, diagnosis tests, medication prescribed, to physician notes and billing information- all available to a health practitioner/healthcare professionals just by one single click.
 This does not only seem fascinating but also unimaginably easy.
-Apart from the ease of use and easy access to patient data, using the right EMR solution, is highly secure and free of human error.
+Apart from the ease of use and easy access to patient data, using the right EMR solution is highly secure and free of human error.

-EMR’s- affordable or expensive?
+EMRs- affordable or expensive?

-While conversion from medical transcriptions to EMRs and having everything available so easily and digitally- not only sounds fancy and tempting, but is it feasible too?
+While conversion from medical transcriptions to EMRs and having everything available so easily and digitally- not only sounds fancy and tempting but is it feasible too?
 Hospitals and larger healthcare institutions can afford the implementation of EMRs, as they are either funded by governments or private/financial institutions.

 So, the real question is; Can smaller clinic chains and singular clinics afford such a transformation and its maintenance?

-The answer is: Yes, not only is the use of EMRs affordable to singular clinics and smaller clinic chains but will also, ultimately account for profitability of its user.
+The answer is: Yes, not only is the use of EMRs affordable to singular clinics and smaller clinic chains but will also, ultimately account for the profitability of its user.

 The following points elaborate on how implementation and use of an EMR can improve profitability:

 - Reduction in Liability Premiums: Since, billing information such as consultation fees, medication, lab tests, billing history etc. are all available digitally, it is transparent and free of malpractices.
 Full insurance claims can be made.
 Many insurance companies around the world offer discounts to doctors and their clinics that adopt EMRs.
-All of which works towards overall profitability.
+All of which work towards overall profitability.

 The last and most important factor that boosts profitability for small clinic chains and singular clinics, which also encourages affordable implementation and maintenance of EMRs is: